 Joan C. Chrisler

-She has published ten books and dozens of journal articles and book chapters.
-Her most recent books are Reproductive Justice: A Global Concern (2012, Praeger); Handbook of Gender Research in Psychology [Volume 1 - Gender Research in General & Experimental Psychology; Volume 2 - Gender Research in Social & Applied Psychology] (2010, Springer); Women over 50: Psychological Perspectives (2007, Springer); and From Menarche to Menopause: The Female Body in Feminist Therapy (2004, Haworth).
+She has published fourteen books and dozens of journal articles and book chapters.
+Her books are The Routledge International Handbook of Women’s Sexual and Reproductive Health (2020, Routledge), Woman’s Embodied Self: Feminist Perspectives on Identity and Image (2018, APA Books), The Wrong Prescription for Women: How Medicine and Media Create a “Need” for Treatments, Drugs, and Surgery (2015, Praeger), Women and Aging: An International, Intersectional, Power Perspective (2015, Springer), Reproductive Justice: A Global Concern (2012, Praeger); Handbook of Gender Research in Psychology [Volume 1 - Gender Research in General & Experimental Psychology; Volume 2 - Gender Research in Social & Applied Psychology] (2010, Springer); Women over 50: Psychological Perspectives (2007, Springer); and From Menarche to Menopause: The Female Body in Feminist Therapy (2004, Haworth).
 Other titles include Arming Athena: Career Strategies for Women in Academe, New Directions in Feminist Psychology, Lectures on the Psychology of Women, Variations on a Theme: Diversity and the Psychology of Women, and Charting a New Course for Feminist Psychology.

 She has won a number of awards for her work, including the Margaret Floy Washburn Award from the New York State Psychological Association for significant contributions to feminist psychology, the Distinguished Leader Award from APA's Committee on Women in Psychology, the Carolyn Wood Sherif Award for outstanding contributions to the field from the Society for the Psychology of Women (APA Division 35), the Ann Voda Career Award for outstanding research from the Society for Menstrual Cycle Research, the Teacher of the Year Award from the Rhode Island Teachers of Psychology, the Florence L. Denmark National Faculty Advisor Award from Psi Chi (the National Honor Society of Psychology), Distinguished Publication awards for her books Reproductive Justice and Lectures on the Psychology of Women, and the Christine Ladd-Franklin Award for contributions to feminist psychology from the Association for Women in Psychology.